sravyaysk/vitaFlow/README.md

 models that handles Video/Image/Text/Audio and provide an seamless way serving them in different end points.

-- **A Navie Developer** : Can I get an experimentation play ground, with some set of open datasets, data iterators and models? to learn by doing?
+- **A Navie Developer**: Can I get an experimentation play ground, with some set of open datasets, data iterators and models? to learn by doing?
-- **A Data Scientist** : Can I build a model with an avaiable open dataset and later switch to production dataset when the Data Engineering team bring in the production data?
+- **A Data Scientist**: Can I build a model with an avaiable open dataset and later switch to production dataset when the Data Engineering team bring in the production data?
-- **A Data Engineer** : Can I use any available model and run through my data during my data preparation cycle?
+- **A Data Engineer**: Can I use any available model and run through my data during my data preparation cycle?
-- **Online Competitioner** : Can I reuse the models and pieces of modules that I have developed for my last competition in my current competition?
+- **An Online competitioner**: Can I reuse the models and pieces of modules that I have developed for my last competition in my current competition?
 - **Business Deadlines** : We had spend few months of effort while addressing a clients proposals and build a prototype.
 Can we showcase the prototype developed to upcoming project proposals as quick as possible?